neuronflicker/CTF/UCF/RE_SourceProtection/README.md

 zout00-PYZ.pyz
 python27.dll
 ```
 Note that there is a Python DLL and some `pyd` files.
 Also note that `msvc90` is referenced as a DLL and `Microsoft.VC90.CRT.manifest`, which are from Visual Studio 2005.
-Plus, there is a reference to a `pyi.windows.manifest-filename` which is set to passwords.exe.manifest.
-This looks like it's some sort of Python build into a Windows EXE.
+Plus, there is a reference to a `pyi.windows.manifest-filename` which is set to `passwords.exe.manifest`.
+This looks like it's some sort of Python built into a Windows EXE.
 Therfore, I moved the analysis to Windows.

 Looking at the icon on Windows, it looks like this is definitely Python inside a Windows EXE: